 All lighting in the park is shielded and all white light has been converted to red

-If you would like to come out and enjoy the magnificent night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Viewing area located north of Rt.
-44 (opposite the gated Astronomy Observation Field).
+If you would like to come out and enjoy the magnificent night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Public Viewing Area located north of Rt.
+44 (opposite the Overnight Astronomy Observation Field).

 Overnight Stargazing at Cherry Springs

-For a one time fee you can have access to Overnight Stargazing for the rest of the year rather than paying the per night set-up fee.
-These passes are only available through the Lyman Run State Park office after January 1.
+For a one-time fee you can have access to the Overnight Astronomy Observation Field for the rest of the year rather than paying the per night set-up fee.
+Galaxy passes are only available through the Lyman Run State Park office after January 1.
 There are a limited number of passes available.